Hunter Education Online Study / Field Day

 This method is not a “short cut” to receiving certification.
 Experience has shown that each of the class options, traditional or online, will involve a similar amount of time and commitment.

-- Firearm Handling – 10 Commandments of Safety
+- Firearm handling (Ten Commandments of Firearm Safety)

-- Conservation Police Officer to discuss laws and regulations
+- Conservation Police Officer to discuss Illinois hunting and trapping laws (Illinois Digest of Hunting and Trapping Regulations)

 Field Day Rules and Expected Behavior

-Remember that your Hunter Education Instructor is a volunteer and is donating his or her time at the field day.
+Remember that your hunter safety education instructor is a volunteer and is donating his or her time at the field day class.
 You will be expected to follow the class rules and show proper behavior.
-The Instructor reserves the right to dismiss or fail any student for inappropriate behavior or attitude.
+The instructor reserves the right to dismiss or fail any student for inappropriate behavior or attitude.

 Field Day Class Rules

-- No firearms will be brought to the class
+- No personal firearms will be brought to the class

 - Live ammunition or components will not be allowed in class